openscad/openscad/README.md

 If all dependencies are present and of a high enough version, skip ahead to the Compilation instructions.
-If some are missing or old, then you can download and build them into $HOME/openscad_deps as follows
+If some are missing or old, then you can download and build dependencies into $HOME/openscad_deps as follows:

     source ./scripts/setenv-unibuild.sh
     ./scripts/uni-build-dependencies.sh